raychorn/dpmsf-microservice-framework/README.md

 Under-cut AWS for RESTful Lambda Functions

+Support Contracts are available upon request via raychorn@vyperlogix.net

 Notice: Vyper Logix Corp has pulled its proprietary code from this Open Source Project.
 Previously, Vyper Logix Corp had graciously provided sourceless code.

+Full Dockerization for Docker or microk8s are available with a suitable support contract.
+Docker builds for "python:3.10-slim-buster" are preferred for this framework.

 ## Table of Contents